pfunks/TCTest/CONTRIBUTING.md

 ## Bug Reports

-If there is an existing feature that is not working correctly, or a glitch in the website that is impacting user behaviour, please open an issue to report variance.
+If there is an existing feature that is not working correctly, or a glitch in the website that is impacting user behaviour - please open an issue to report variance.
 Include as much relevant information as you can, including screen shots and steps to reproduce the issue.

 ## Technical Support and Login Issues

 If you are having trouble using the website but it is not an error with the website (this includes login issues), do **not** open a GitHub issue.
-Please request help from the users in the [steemit.chat help channel](https://steemit.chat/channel/help).
+Please request help from the users in the [steemit.chat help](https://steemit.chat/channel/help) channel.

 ## Enhancement Suggestions

 Do **not** use the issue tracker to suggest enhancements or improvements to the platform.
 The best place for these discussions is on Steemit.com.
-If there is a well vetted idea that has the support of the community that you feel should be considered by the development team, please email them to [sneak@steemit.com](mailto:sneak@steemit.com) for review.
+If there is a well vetted idea that has the support of the community that you feel should be considered by the development team, please email it to [sneak@steemit.com](mailto:sneak@steemit.com) for review.

 ## Implementation Discussion